Revamping Functional Fitness

-- Incorporates movements, intensities, and capacities that replicate the activities in your sport, for your goals, and your daily life
+- Incorporates movements, intensities, and capacities that replicate the activities of your sport, for your goals, and for your daily life

-- Consistent and progressive training plan across weeks, months, and years.
+- Consistent, methodical, adaptable, and progressive training plan that spans across weeks, months, and years.

 - Consistent and tracked recovery times per muscle movement and your Central Nervous System

 The importance of targeted training cannot be overstated.
-And, chances are, you have heard of this.
-In recent times, this is referred to as functional fitness, but it really is just the revamped principle of sport-specific training.
+And, chances are, you’ve heard of this.

-Because of this, if you train for a specific activity or train for your life, you need to ensure your training is targeting those activities.
+Because of this, if you train for a specific activity in your life, you need to ensure your training is targeting those activities.

 The Growing Trend Of Functional Fitness

-All in all, this idea of functional fitness being anything that leaves you gasping for breath and has a random assortment of equipment, leaves you in an area of stagnation, slowed growth, and setting you up for injury.
+All in all, this idea of functional fitness being anything that leaves you gasping for breath and has a random assortment of equipment, leaves you in an area of stagnation, slowed growth, and injury.

-That’s not to say you will not accomplish anything, you will still be burning more calories (though less than cardio) and you will still be exercising your heart and moving your body, and you will still have growth in areas that you accidentally train.
-The problem is, that bodies adapt to specific challenges and needs.
+That’s not to say you will not accomplish anything.
+You will still be burning more calories (though less than cardio), you will still be exercising your heart, moving your body, and you will still have growth in areas that you do train (first 3-6 months).
+The problem is, the bodies adapt to specific challenges and needs.

 So, if you are not planning out and targeting your specific functional needs, you are not practicing or reaping the benefits of functional fitness.